 - Always carry $200+ in cash when you are on the road – because bad things happen, and cash can fix it quickly in almost any situation.
 Also because the bellmen, servers, drivers, and others who wait on you have hard jobs and get treated like crap all of the time – so throw a $20 at someone who deserves it at least once a month ($240/yr)- it’s a great way to pay it forward and make someone’s day suck a little less.

 - Be very nice to all of the people at your home airport -know their names, bring them brownies, cookies, and other nice things around the holidays.
 They don’t make much money, and they can make stuff happen for you when travel gets bad.
 Ask about the counter people’s families and know their kids names – it will pay off in spades.
 Buy the people who clean the airport coffee from time to time, because it’s the right thing to do.

 - If you’re elite with an airline, use those “attaboy” certificates for outstanding service strategically.
 Give them out to people at your home airport, and do it publically – this makes me very popular at my home airport.

 - If you have to fly 50-seat regional jets on Delta, they can’t take the electronic drink tickets – so it’s open bar, if you have to fly on one of those for over an hour and don’t have Comfort+.
 (JSYK, Woodford is the best bourbon available on Delta – sorry, Jack)

-- If your company uses Concur, get the app – it’s essential, and you can take pics of your receipts as you incur the expenses.
+- If your company uses Concur, Zoho, or other web-based expense reporting software, get the app – it’s essential, and you can take pics of your receipts as you incur the expenses

 - Continue reading “Travel Hacks for Road Warriors”